ietf-wg-cellar/ebml-specification/specification.markdown

 type: `Master Element`

 description: A `DocTypeExtension` adds extra `Elements` to the main `DocType`+`DocTypeVersion` tuple it's attached to.
-An `EBML Reader` MAY understand these extra `Elements`.
+An `EBML Reader` MAY know these extra `Elements` and how to use them.
 A `DocTypeExtension` MAY be used to iterate between experimental `Elements` before they are integrated in a regular `DocTypeVersion`.
 Reading one `DocTypeExtension` version of a `DocType`+`DocTypeVersion` tuple doesn't imply one should be able to read upper values of this `DocTypeExtension`.

 ### DocTypeExtensionName Element